symphony09/ograph/README_en.md

 *   Supports exporting graph structure and importing it for execution (within the constraints).

-*    Flexible virtual node settings to simplify dependencies, and to delay the execution of actual nodes until runtime, enabling polymorphism.
+*    Flexible virtual node settings to simplify dependencies.

 ### Performance Comparison